PearlN04/PearlN04/README.md

 - 🔭 I’m currently working on building real-world, full-stack applications focused on solving real world using technologies like Java Spring Boot, React, and SQL and applying machine learning to real datasets to uncover insights and support smarter, data-driven decisions in competitive challenges
 - 🌱 I’m continuously learning new technologies and best coding practices
-- 👯 I’m open to collaborating on meaningful projects
+- 👯 I’m open to collaborating on meaningful projects.
-- 💬 Ask me about coding, software development,cybersecurity and problem-solving
+- 💬 Ask me about coding, software development,cybersecurity and machine learning.
 - 📫 How to reach me: nontsangaphelisa@gmail.com
 - ⚡ Fun fact: I’m a techie who loves rugby - just like code, it’s all about strategy and teamwork!

 ### 💻 Tech Stack